 Fact Sheets are available in the Inventory.
-Every architectural object (Application, Business Capability, Project,…) is stored in a single Fact Sheet which represents available information.
+All categories of architectural objects (Application, Business Capability, Project, etc.) are stored in individual Fact Sheet that represents available information.
 Each architectural object possess its own Fact Sheet template.
 For example the Fact Sheet for Data Objects has a Data Management section, while a Fact Sheet for a Project Setup has a Project Environment and Project Setup section.

 For every Factsheet the most important information are displayed, incl.

 Qualitative Information: Brief description, your role in regards to this Fact Sheet, completeness, last update, and if the quality seal is broken

 Classifying Information: Fact Sheet Type and Tags